Need a crash course on Bitcoin layers?

-An Overview of 8 Types of Tokens in Web3
+An Overview of 8 Types of Web3 Tokens

-Since Bitcoin launched 14 years ago, there’s been an explosion of different tokens in the Web3 industry—today CoinMarketCap lists more than 23,000 different Web3 tokens, and no two tokens are alike.
+Since Bitcoin launched on January 3, 2009, there’s been an explosion of different tokens in the Web3 industry—today CoinMarketCap lists more than 9,000 different tokens, which have opened up a world of different use cases, technologies, and applications.

 Type